 Businesses like restaurants and manufacturers often deal with workforce fluctuations due to seasonal demands, high turnover or rapid growth.
 Pay-go workers’ compensation allows these businesses to adjust their insurance coverage in line with these changes.
 This flexibility ensures companies only pay what’s necessary, providing significant cost savings during periods of reduced staffing.

 Simplified Administrative Process

 Pay-go workers’ compensation also simplifies administrative tasks.
 Integrating payroll systems with insurance carriers automates premium calculations and payments, reduces paperwork and decreases the likelihood of errors.
 Consequently, businesses can focus on growth and core operations rather than administrative tasks.

 Is Pay-As-You-Go Workers’ Comp Insurance Right for Your Business?

 Although this type of insurance policy works well for any type of business, there are three categories of employers that can see the most benefit.

-- Employers that had to reduce their workforce unexpectedly due to COVID-19 or other circumstances
+- Employers that had to reduce their workforce unexpectedly.

 Businesses can change payroll providers at any time of year, regardless of when their current policy expires.
 The biggest consideration to make is with the carrier.
 Although Adams Brown’s provider will shop around different carriers, a business may need to keep its existing carrier to avoid early termination fees.

 Adams Brown clients that already use pay-as-you-go workers’ comp insurance report a high level of carrier responsiveness and satisfaction with any employee claims.
-For questions about any outsourced payroll service, including pay-as-you-go workers’ comp insurance, reach out to us anytime.
+For questions about any outsourced payroll service, including pay-as-you-go workers’ comp insurance, contact an Adams Brown advisor.